tesiatran/hp-potion-shop/README.md

 ## Initial Setup

 1. Fork this repository and clone the fork using your terminal.
-    - `git clone https://github.com/[Your User Name]/botw-shrine-tracker.git`
+    - `git clone https://github.com/[Your User Name]/hp-potion-tracker.git`

-2. Navigate to the `/botw-shrine-tracker` directory.
+2. Navigate to the `/hp-potion-tracker` directory.
-    - `cd botw-shrine-tracker`
+    - `cd hp-potion-tracker`

 3. Open the `index.html` file and enjoy!